Trolleybuses in Tehran: Southern lines

-In 2016
+Late 2010s and 2020s

 The system reopened on, or shortly after, 21 March 2016.
 In May 2016, the only service observed in operation was a 1.8-km route between Meydan-e-Khorasan (Khorasan Square) and Bozorgrah-e-Be'sat.
-Extensions are planned.
+Extensions were reported to be planned.
+A visitor in April 2018 found that the service had been extended from Meydan-e-Khorasan to Meydan-e-Shohada, a reinstatement of a former route section, using renewed overhead wires, adding approximately 2.5 km to the route length.

+In 2025, it was reported that trolleybus operation had ceased again, sometime in the second half of 2024, and that new battery-electric buses had been acquired to replace the trolleybuses.

 Fleet

-The backbone of the Tehran trolleybus fleet has been 65 Škoda 15Tr articulated buses, of which around 30 are believed to be serviceable in 2016.
+The backbone of the Tehran trolleybus fleet has been 65 Škoda 15Tr articulated buses, of which around 30 were believed to be serviceable in 2016.

 The Škodas were built in the then Czechoslovakia in 1991 (fleet numbers 794–828) and 1992 (fleet numbers 921–950).

 Around 2006, a two-axle prototype vehicle was built; it was based on a Volvo B10M.

 At an unknown date after the 2013 suspension, refurbishment of some of the 15Tr trolleybuses began, with around 30 being refurbished by 2016, when the system reopened.
 The work included modernisation of their front and rear ends and the replacement of the side windows with bonded, tinted ones.
 They had also been repainted in a new livery of overall white, except black around the windows, with a "yellow flash" along the side and blue shading on some portions.

 Depots

 Before the 2013 suspension, Tehran's trolleybuses were based at two depots; the two groups of vehicles could be distinguished by their liveries.

 The trolleybuses used on lines 1 and 2 wore a green-yellow-white livery (the system's original livery) and were based at the northeastern depot, at Terminal-e-Sharq.
 These were the 1992 vehicles, carrying fleet numbers mostly in the 900 series.

 Those operating lines 3, 4 and 5 were liveried blue and white (in some cases with yellow highlights) and were based at the southern depot, near Bozorgrah-e-Be'sat.
 They carried 800-series fleet numbers (the 1991 vehicles).

-In the 2016-reopened system, only the southern depot, near Bozorgrah-e-Be'sat, is in use.
+On the operation that reopened in 2016 and closed again in 2024, only the southern depot, near Bozorgrah-e-Be'sat, was in use.